hoangsonww/Learning-Management-System-Fullstack/README.md

 4. **Configure MongoDB and Redis:**

    Ensure MongoDB and Redis are running and configured in `settings.py`.
 If not installed, follow the instructions to install them.
 It is very important to run MongoDB and Redis before running the backend server.

+   Additionally, edit the `.env` file according to the `.env.example` file with the correct MongoDB and Redis connection strings.

 5. **Apply migrations:**